Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

-A common example of a succulent is a cactus, but don’t be fooled, while cacti are succulents, not all succulents are considered cacti.
-Due to their unique design, these plants are quite hardy and can thrive under the care of even the least green-thumbed gardener around.
+A common example of a succulent is a cactus, but don’t be fooled: While all cacti are succulents, not all succulents are considered cacti.
+Due to their unique design, these plants are quite hardy and can thrive under the care of even the least green-thumbed gardener.

 General Succulent Care